Case Details

 Administrative Muscle: The Child Support Agency

-This created a damning evidentiary contradiction: The CSA refused to transfer funds in 2022 when it held a signed document, yet it rushed to act in 2023 based on an unsigned, counterfeit record.
-By effectively porting a 2022 signature onto a 2023 fabrication—mimicking Judge Keberlein’s own tactic of forging a retired official’s approval—the CSA provided the administrative muscle necessary to sustain a legal impossibility.
-Had the CSA approved the document ex nunc (from that point forward) as of January 6, 2023, it would have legally confirmed the 2022 jurisdictional void.
-Instead, the agency chose to support Judge Keberlein’s fraudulent narrative that a valid divorce had occurred in 2022—a claim directly refuted by the agency’s own year of prior inaction.
-This multi-agency coordination ensured I was trapped in a catch-22: The State’s sudden “approval” of funds was weaponized to administratively “cure” a void judgment and validate the very fraud that stripped me of my rights.
+Had the CSA approved the document ex nunc (from that point forward) as of January 6, 2023, it would have confirmed the 2022 jurisdictional void.
+Instead, the agency chose to support Judge Keberlein’s fraudulent narrative that a valid divorce had occurred in 2022—a claim directly refuted by the agency’s own year of inaction.
+This multi-agency coordination ensured I was trapped in a Catch-22: The State’s sudden approval of “support” was weaponized to administratively “cure” a void judgment and validate the very fraud that stripped me of a lawful divorce.

 The most egregious aspect of this deception was the exploitation of the marital estate.
-Because the divorce was a legal fiction, Adam and I remained legally married, and the estate remained undivided community property.
+Because our “divorce” was a legal fiction, Adam and I remained legally married, and the estate remained undivided community property.
 Consequently, the “child support” I received was not a transfer of Adam’s independent income—it was a distribution from a collective marital well to which I already held a 50% legal claim.
 Under the guise of “support,” the State facilitated Adam’s continued financial dominance, allowing him to maintain the appearance of compliance while holding exclusive, unchecked control over our undivided marital assets.

 The Appellate Ratification

-On April 10, 2023, I appealed the January 6, 2023, judgment.
-This process culminated on May 29, 2024, when the Wisconsin Court of Appeals—Justices Lisa Neubauer, Maria Lazar, and Shelley Grogan—issued a decision affirming Judge Keberlein’s January 6, 2023, order, ignoring the fact that FCC Bermingham—the official purportedly authorizing the 2022 divorce—had retired and surrendered his license six months prior to the document’s creation.
-Furthermore, the Justices disregarded FCC Bermingham’s own sworn testimony that he had never seen or approved any instrument other than the nullified original MSA.
-By invoking a court commissioner’s general authority to grant divorces, the Justices intentionally bypassed the admitted fact that this judicial official had not authorized this divorce via that document.
-In doing so, the Appellate Court effectively ratified a fraudulent record and gave the state’s imprint of authority to a legal fiction.
+Furthermore, the Justices disregarded FCC Bermingham’s own on-the-record testimony that he had never seen or approved any instrument other than the nullified original proposal.
+By invoking a Court Commissioner’s general authority to grant divorces, the Justices deliberately bypassed the specific, admitted fact that this judicial official had not authorized this divorce via that document.
+In doing so, the Appellate Court did not merely review a case; it effectively ratified a fraudulent record, granting the State’s final imprint of authority to a legal fiction.

-On June 19, 2024, I filed a Motion for Reconsideration with the Court of Appeals, detailing its misrepresentation of the facts of the case and the physical impossibility of a “reconstructed” agreement disavowed by its supposed signatory.
+On June 19, 2024, I filed a Motion for Reconsideration with the Court of Appeals, detailing its material misrepresentation of the facts of the case and the physical impossibility of a “reconstructed” document disavowed by its supposed signatory.
 The motion was denied in less than twenty-four hours.
-This summary rejection, issued without substantive review of the internal contradictions presented, finalized the state-level collusion and solidified the entry of the counterfeit judgment into the permanent record.
+This summary rejection, issued without a substantive review of the internal contradictions presented, finalized the state-level collusion and solidified the entry of the counterfeit judgment into the permanent record.

-The Trap Snaps Shut
+The Engineered Trap Snaps Shut

 The Marathon Ambush: March 14, 2025